-These conceptual premises seem particularly salient for understanding the learning, through participation, of the cultural practices that constitute paid work.
+These conceptual premises seem particularly salient for understanding the learning of the cultural practices that constitute paid work, through practice.
 Much of what needs to be learnt for vocational practice, has its origins in cultural practices and historical precedents (Scribner, 1985).
-This knowledge is important because it arises from cultural need and has been refined overtime through its enactments.

 Consequently, to access this knowledge with its important historical and cultural legacy requires engaging with the social world, because this knowledge does not arise from within the individual.
-As foreshadowed, when individuals engage with this knowledge and reconstruct it, in addition to their individual development, they are remaking these cultural practices at a particular point in time and under particular access to the social suggestion.
+Yet, when individuals engage with this knowledge and reconstruct it, in addition to their individual development, they are remaking these cultural practices at a particular point in time and under particular access to the social suggestion.
 Their enactment is not through faithful and mechanical enactments of the social suggestion that results in its reproduction.
 Instead, it is through individuals' engagement, construal of and construction of those practices, albeit mediated by the exercise of social and cultural norms and practices.

-The exercise of personal agency (i.e. its intensity and focus) is essential in transforming cultural practices because new cultural needs arise, such as those brought about by changing times or technologies.
+The exercise of personal agency, with its varying intensity and focus, is essential in transforming cultural practices because new cultural needs arise, such as those brought about by changing times or technologies.
 Wertsch (1998) distinguishes between compliant learning (i.e. mastery), which is superficial and may well be the product of forceful or compelling social suggestion of the kind which Valsiner (1998) identifies, and learning in which individuals engage willingly (i.e. appropriation) to a concurrence between what is experienced and individuals' values and beliefs.
 Richer or deeper kinds of learning requires effortful engagement buoyed by individuals' interests and intentionality (Malle, Moses, & Baldwin, 2001).
-Such learning is most likely to occur when individuals are engaged actively in the process.
-So, there is an inevitable interdependency between the agency of social world in projecting its suggestion and the agency of individuals in making sense of what is suggested to or afforded them.
-At the heart of this interdependency is individuals' personal epistemology (Smith 2005) that is socially derived ontogentically, but mediates in personally unique ways what is subsequently experienced.
+Such learning is most likely to occur when individuals are engaged actively in the process of remaking practices.
+So, there is an inevitable interdependency between the agency of social world in projecting its suggestion and the agency of individuals in making sense of what is suggested to or afforded them by the particularities of their immediate work culture.